MonoMod/MonoMod/README-RuntimeDetour.md

 ```

-**The generated MMHOOK .dll doesn't contain any hooks in itself - it only enables runtime hooking, using RuntimeDetour behind the scene.**
+**HookGen doesn't modify the original assembly.
+The generated MMHOOK .dll doesn't contain the original code - it only contains events using RuntimeDetour behind behind the scene.**

 For every non-generic method in the input assembly, HookGen generates an event and two delegate types with the "On." namespace prefix.
 The first delegate type, orig_MethodName, matches the original method's signature, adding a "self" parameter for instance methods.